Engineered Wood vs Hardwood Graphic

 The Benefits To Solid Hardwood Floors

 1. They’re classic.
-Bluestone owner Kevin Reed says hardwood flooring “can absolutely take on a seamless, uniform look that is hard to beat…When done properly, it can be a beautiful, long-lasting floor.”
+Hardwood flooring takes on a seamless, uniform look that is hard to beat.
+When done properly, it can be a beautiful, long-lasting floor.

 3. They offer options.
 Hardwood flooring is available in colors ranging from dark espresso to whitewashed.
-Go with traditional, smooth and seamless, or get modern textures like hand scraped, wire-brushed and distressed.
-Finishes are offered in satin, matte, shiny and oil.
-Add a degree of customization and sophistication by installing unique patterns, mixed width boards, laying floors diagonally, etc. For those who are concerned about sustainability, there’s always reclaimed wood, bamboo or specific suppliers that specialize in sustainable wood flooring.
+Go with traditional, smooth, and seamless, or get modern textures like hand-scraped, wire-brushed, and distressed.
+Finishes are offered in satin, matte, shiny, and oil.
+Add a degree of customization and sophistication by installing unique patterns, mixed-width boards, laying floors diagonally, etc. For those who are concerned about sustainability, there’s always reclaimed wood, bamboo, or specific suppliers that specialize in sustainable wood flooring.

 The Downside To Solid Hardwood Floors